 NEON’s educational programme Is this Art?, an innovative approach to the art education of young people, is the first programme of its kind to be held in Greece.
-The programme was co-designed and implemented in collaboration with the Hellenic Children’s Museum, and over the past six years has addressed more than 16,200 middle school students.
+The programme was co-designed and implemented in collaboration with the Hellenic Children’s Museum, and has addressed tens of thousands middle school students.

 Is this Art? is designed with the needs and interests of adolescents in mind, and utilises the dynamics of art to promote their relationship with culture through school.
 It is addressed to middle school students, with the aim of bringing them into contact with a variety of forms of contemporary art and some of its most important creators.